-Interest at 4.375% with monthly principal and interest payments of \$1,979 through April 2044.
-Proceeds \$ 332,541 were used to construct the Lake Murray Water Treatment Plant.
+Interest at 4.375% with monthly principal and interest payments of \$1,979 through April 2044. \$ 323,155 Proceeds were used to construct the Lake Murray Water Treatment Plant.
 The original amount of the debt incurred was \$3,339,400.
 A portion of this debt was refunded with the 2016 Refunding Revenue Bond.

-2016 Refunding Revenue Bond - Direct Borrowing/Placement1,220,000Interest at 1.80% with annual payments ranging from \$106,000 to \$329,000 through 2027.
-Principal1,220,000payments are made annually on June 1st and interest payments are made semi-annually on June 1st and1,220,000December 1st.
-Proceeds were used to refund a portion of the RDA Water Plant Loans and all of the FiveUS Department of Agriculture Rural Development Notes.
-The original amount of the debt incurred was\$2,770,000.\$2,770,000.
+2016 Refunding Revenue Bond - Direct Borrowing/Placement

+Interest at 1.80% with annual payments ranging from \$106,000 to \$329,000 through 2027.
+Principal payments are made annually on June 1st and interest payments are made semi-annually on June 1st and December 1st.
+Proceeds were used to refund a portion of the RDA Water Plant Loans and all of the Five US Department of Agriculture Rural Development Notes.
+The original amount of the debt incurred was \$2,770,000.

-2019 USDA Newberry Shores Loan - Direct Borrowing/Placement Interest at 2.50% with monthly principal and interest payments of \$5,591 through December 2058.
-1,603,595 Proceeds were used to construct the Newberry Shores Infrastructure Project.
+2019 USDA Newberry Shores Loan - Direct Borrowing/Placement

+Interest at 2.50% with monthly principal and interest payments of \$5,591 through December 2058.
+Proceeds were used to construct the Newberry Shores Infrastructure Project.
 The original amount of the debt incurred was \$1,694,000.
 This debt refunded the 2018 Revenue Bond BAN.
-Total Outstanding Principal 3,156,136 Less: Current Portion 271,700